podulator/OpenDinguxBuilder/README.md

 To detach from the container, use `ctrl-D`.

 To reattach to it, run `docker ps` to get a list of running containers, find this one, and run `docker attach container_id`.

+### Known inconsistencies

+- Depending on which buildroot you're using, you may need to `sudo apt update && sudo apt install libgmp3-dev`